GTMStack

 Step 1: Inventory existing pages.
 List every indexable page on your site.
 For each, note the current primary keyword (or what it appears to be targeting based on the title tag and H1).

 Step 2: Cluster your keyword research.
 Group related keywords into clusters.
 Each cluster should map to one page.
-Use semantic similarity to group — “GTM ops platform,” “go-to-market operations software,” and “GTM operations tool” are all the same cluster.
+Use semantic similarity to group.
+“GTM ops platform,” “go-to-market operations software,” and “GTM operations tool” are all the same cluster.

 Step 3: Map clusters to pages.
 Assign each keyword cluster to the most appropriate existing page.
-If no existing page is a good fit, that’s a content gap — you need a new page.
+If no existing page is a good fit, that’s a content gap.
+You need a new page.

 Step 4: Identify cannibalization.
 Look for cases where multiple pages target similar keywords.
 Decide which page should own each keyword cluster, and de-optimize (or redirect) the others.